 As part of DoD's overall reporting framework, which strives to improve the data quality reported by installations, DoD integrated verification into their FY2018 Annual BMP datacall.
 DoD flagged specific BMPs within the historical record on (1) their inspection and maintenance status and (2) if a BMP was not installed or had not been inspected in the past five years.
-Installations were expected to update BMP information with inspection dates, inspection status, and maintenance performed be used to communicate with the installations and leadership the long term consequences that translates into annual nutrient and sediment reductions that DoD cannot get credit for as a result of not providing the required maintenance information or not performing the appropriate maintenance.
+Installations were expected to update BMP information with inspection dates, inspection status, and maintenance performed

+In 2019, DoD will be developing a BMP crediting report that highlights those BMPs that lost credit due to missing inspection and/or maintenance information.
+The report will be used to communicate with the installations and leadership the long term consequences that translates into annual nutrient and sediment reductions that DoD cannot get credit for as a result of not providing the required maintenance information or not performing the appropriate maintenance.
 DoD's intent is to ensure long term credit in the model and acknowledges the importance of proper BMP operations and maintenance.
 Throughout 2019, DoD will be evaluating the best methods to ensure long term funding of BMP maintenance.